JustAHippo/Discord-Fun/README.md

 ## Typing Bot
 Example: "**Drowzee** is typing..."

-Takes input of token and Channel ID to send a request to the Discord API which makes the typing message appear while the bot is running.
+Takes input of token and Channel ID to send a request to the Discord API every 9 seconds which makes the typing message appear while the bot is running.

 ## Future
 I'll add more scripts and stuff when I feel like I want to.
 Feel free to commit to the project if you want a tool added!